Peripheral Artery Disease (PAD)

 Minimally Invasive Procedures

-• Balloon angioplasty: A small balloon is inflated within the artery to open any blockages.
+• Balloon angioplasty: A small balloon is inflated within the artery to open any narrowing or blockages.

-• Stenting: A tiny, tube-shaped device called a stent is inserted into the artery and left there to hold the artery open.
-Some stents are coated with a medicine that helps prevent blood clots from forming in the artery.
+• Stenting: A tiny, tube-shaped device called a stent is inserted into the artery and left there to keep the artery open.
+Some stents are coated with a medication that helps prevent blood clots from forming in the artery.

-• Atherectomy: A device gently scrapes away fatty deposits.
+• Atherectomy: A device gently scrapes away deposits of fat and calcium.

 Hybrid Procedures